Vansh921/Website/_posts/2020-08-02-something-poetic.md

 ## Something Poetic

-I could write something poetic//
+I could write something poetic
-Something like a cool summer breeze//
+Something like a cool summer breeze
-Or the first ray of sunlight after a bout of rain// But that doesn’t sit well with me//
+Or the first ray of sunlight after a bout of rain
+But that doesn’t sit well with me
 It just doesn’t feel right.

-Me and you, we have more chaos to us//
+Me and you, we have more chaos to us
-We hold storms within//
+We hold storms within
-Me and you, together we're forces of power// Everything about us is akin.
+Me and you, together we're forces of power
+Everything about us is akin.

-Our friendship is special to me//
+Our friendship is special to me
-It is based//
+It is based
-On me making mistakes //
+On me making mistakes
-And you playing along.//
+And you playing along.
-Pointing out my wrong grammar,//
+Pointing out my wrong grammar,
-And agreeing to my plans//
+And agreeing to my plans
-(No matter how close //
+(No matter how close
-To trouble they bring us)//
+To trouble they bring us)
-It is based//
+It is based
-On you saying something smart//
+On you saying something smart
 And getting raspberries in response.

-But the best part about it is//
+But the best part about it is
-That we're not friends anymore//
+That we're not friends anymore
-We've evolved and grown //
+We've evolved and grown
-And are closer to siblings//
+And are closer to siblings
 Who are always engaged in friendly war.

-More than anything//
+More than anything
-I am inspired by you//
+I am inspired by you
-Inspired by the love you give//
+Inspired by the love you give
-And the strength you shine with.//
+And the strength you shine with.
-I am inspired by the things you do//
+I am inspired by the things you do
-And the way you do them//
+And the way you do them
-With a firm resolve//
+With a firm resolve
 And a passion like no other.

-I could write a dozen more stanzas//
+I could write a dozen more stanzas
-On the friendship of you and I//
+On the friendship of you and I
-Or I could dedicate this one little poem//
+Or I could dedicate this one little poem
-To all the people who have loved me//
+To all the people who have loved me
-And have been loved in return//
+And have been loved in return
-And to the ones who are not here anymore//
+And to the ones who are not here anymore
 Yet still reside in my memories.

-So I don’t know//
+So I don’t know
-How to end poems//
+How to end poem
-For they are nothing but mere//
+For they are nothing but mere
-Manifestation of the stories and the tales//
+Manifestation of the stories and the tales
 I have to tell.
-And, well stories,//
+And, well stories,
 They never end.

 ***